Hear Our Heart Ear Bus Project

 Sam's Story - Dubbo NSW

 Hi, my name is Rachel.
-I am a Primary School Teacher and mother of 3 boys.
+I am a Teacher of the Deaf and mother of 3 boys.

 Statistics show for children 8 years and under that up to 1 in 3 children are affected by Otitis Media for 6 months of the year.
 These statistics are true in my family.